-A number of threatened plants and animals live in the Hoop Pine scrubs of SEQ.
-There are plants with highly localised or restricted distributions for example the endangered Shinyleaved Coondoo (Planchonella eerwah), Ormeau Bottle Tree (Brachychiton sp.
-Ormeau), and the near threatened Grease Nut (Hernandia bivalvis).
-The threatened Black-breasted Button Quail is a sedentary ground-dwelling bird, which has suffered a major population decline due to clearing and fragmentation of its habitat.
+A number of rare and threatened plants and animals live in the Hoop Pine scrubs of SEQ.
+There are plants with highly localised or restricted distributions for example the endangered Shiny-leaved Coondoo (Planchonella eerwah) and Grease Nut (Hernandia bivalvis).
+The threatened Blackbreasted Button Quail is a sedentary ground-dwelling bird that has suffered a major population decline due to clearing and fragmentation of its habitat.